Our forms are in Adobe PDF format so you'll need Adobe Reader

 Example: If a student punches in at 7:11 you should round the time to 7:15 and they left at 4:25–round the time to 4:30.
 Using these rounded figures, the student worked 9.25 hours for the day.

 PLEASE NOTE: Student Retirement

 Federal law requires that students must be enrolled for a minimum of 6 credit hours (graduate student minimum 3 credit hours) for the term in which they are employed to be exempt from the Colorado Student Retirement Plan.
 The only exception to this Federal law is that any student working in the semester/quarter in which they will graduate, are not held to the above minimum credit hour requirement.

-Please contact CU Payroll and Benefits Services at (303) 860-4200 for more information about the Student Retirement Program.
+Please contact CU Employee Services at (303) 860-4200 with any questions, or visit their web page for more information about the Student Retirement Program.